By Nick Capozzoli, NYVGCC Journalism Chair

 The Games Journalism Award is given to one journalist or critic for distinguished contributions to the field during the voting year.
 The selected journalist will have best demonstrated traditional journalistic values, including–but not limited to–work that illuminates, contextualizes, entertains, exhibits lucid writing, sound reasoning, wit, integrity, et alia.

-See: The Split-Screen Man
+See: The Long Dark

 For the previous years’ lists, click through the page numbers directly below, which will take you through the nominees by year, starting with 2015.